Haikyou/haikyou-api/README.md

 	  "from": "Bebop",
 	  "to": "Rocksteady",
 	  "visibility": "public"
-	  "message": "Sup dog?
-This is not an haiku poem", "date": "2014-01-22T10:56:50+01:00",
+	  "message": "This is not an haiku poem",
+	  "date": "2014-01-22T10:56:50+01:00",
 	},
 	{
 	  "from": "Rocksteady",
 	  "to": "Bebop",
 	  "visibility": "private"
-	  "message": "Sup dog?
-This is yet not an haiku poem", "date": "2014-01-22T10:56:51+01:00",
+	  "message": "This is yet not an haiku poem",
+	  "date": "2014-01-22T10:56:51+01:00",
 	},
 ]
 ```

 Send a message
 -----------